 Plan ahead by diversifying.
-If you’re doing well in Google paid search, continue to put a significant part of your money there, but reserve some of your budget for organic search or your social strategy.
+If you’re doing well in Google paid search, continue to put a significant part of your money there, but reserve some of your budget for organic search, or consider working with an SEO agency to drive results.
 You don’t have to put the same effort into each channel or invest in unsuitable channels, but you never want to have to start from scratch when you are forced to change tack.

 To mitigate risk effectively, understand what your ‘ROI channels’ are and what your supporting channels are.
 ROI channels clearly generate conversion—either leads or sales.
 You need ROI channels, but you also need supporting channels, those channels that further convince someone of your credibility, remind them of who you are, or bring them to your ROI channels.